In this article

 • Personal gym membership

 Health insurance isn’t typically treated as a reimbursable expense, but rather a direct benefit provided to employees.
-Companies typically pay premiums directly to health insurance providers as part of their benefits package, rather than reimbursing employees for purchasing their health insurance.
-The employee is typically responsible for any medical expenses above and beyond this.
+Companies typically pay premiums directly to health insurance providers as part of their benefits package rather than reimbursing employees for purchasing their health insurance.
+The employee is usually responsible for any medical expenses above and beyond this.

 Are reimbursements taxable income?